Erna Flegel: Biography

-From January 1943 until the end of World War II, as well as during the Battle of Berlin, Flegel served as a nurse for Hitler's entourage.
+From January 1943 until the end of World War II, as well as during the Battle of Berlin, Flegel was a nurse for Hitler's entourage.
 She worked alongside one of Hitler's physicians, Werner Haase, as a nurse at Humboldt University Hospital and was transferred to the Reich Chancellery in late April 1945.
 She worked in an emergency casualty station located in the large Reich Chancellery cellar, above the Vorbunker and Führerbunker.

 In 2003, R.J.
 Defalque published an article in the Bulletin of Anesthesia History in which he discussed the surgeries conducted by Ernst-Günther Schenck, and his last days in Berlin in the Führerbunker.
 In this article, Defalque shares Schenck's recollections, including his work with Haase and "nurse Erna" whom Defalque later identified as Erna Flegel.
 In the absence of Haase, Schenck and Flegel worked together to help wounded people entering the bunker complex, and Flegel is described as "stolid woman who does not flinch as she dresses the hideous injuries of the wounded".

 During her time in the bunker complex, she befriended Magda Goebbels, but spoke more negatively of Eva Braun, Hitler's companion, which was reiterated in a 2006 book on Braun.
 Flegel also helped care for the Goebbels children whom she found "charming"; she could not forgive Magda Goebbels for her role in their murder.
 Hitler's SS aide, Otto Günsche, presented the War Merit Cross (Kriegsverdienstkreuz) 2nd class to Flegel and others for their emergency medical services for wounded German soldiers and civilians.
 In Schenck's memoirs, he describes meeting Hitler with Flegel and Haase as Hitler wanted to thank them for their emergency medical services.
 In a 2015 book detailing Hitler's last day, Flegel is described as being hysterical when called upon to say goodbye to Hitler.